wotakumoe/wotaku/docs/.vitepress/tooltips/AnimeNexus.md

 - Generally good video quality.
-- Library size isn't that big.
-Good for recent airing shows.
+- Library isn't that big, but good for recently airing shows.
-- Has optimization issues on lower-end phones, may work better on different browsers.
-Doesn't support Safari / WebKit.
+- Has optimization issues and long buffer times, won't load at all on some devices.